eacg-gmbh/versioneye-api/docs/api/v2/organisation.md

 https://www.versioneye.com/api/v2/organisations/versioneye/inventory?language=Java&api_key=0123456789
 ```

+The `ORGA_NAME` must fit to the used `API_KEY`.
+Please always use the `API_KEY` from the organisation you are using in your API request.

-That will return a JSON object with this structure:
+The response is a JSON object with this structure:

 ```
 {